Generalizing K\"orner's graph entropy to graphons: Examples

 The entropy of the system is $-\log \al$ because the constant $\al$ function lies in $\VPfull(\Ic,\pi)$ and it clearly satisfies the condition of the lower bound as well.
 Therefore:

 However, the chromatic number is not necessarily finite.
 For example, suppose that $A$ is a Cantor set of positive measure (i.e., a nowhere dense perfect set with positive measure).
 Then a finite union of translated copies of $A$ is still closed and nowhere dense, therefore it cannot have full measure, proving that the chromatic number is not finite.
-In other words, any function $a \in \VP(\Ic)$ is $0$ on a set of positive measure, and hence $\Hfin(\Ic,\pi)=\infty$.
-In fact, no function $a \in \VPcnt(\Ic)$ is bounded away from $0$ as Proposition \ref{prop:fin_chr_num} shows, which opens up the possibility that $\Hcnt(\Ic,\pi) = \infty$. \end{example} \begin{question} Can one choose $A$ in Example \ref{ex:tr_copies} in such a way that $\Hcnt(\Ic,\pi) = \infty$, or at least $\Hcnt(\Ic,\pi) > - \log( \pi(A) )$? \end{question} As we pointed out, a positive answer to this question would answer Questions \ref{q:full_vs_cnt} and \ref{q:upp_vs_full} affirmatively as well.
+In other words, any function $a \in \VP(\Ic)$ is $0$ on a set of positive measure, and hence $\Hfin(\Ic,\pi)=\infty$. \end{example} As for $\Hcnt(\Ic,\pi)$, it seems to be equal to $-\log \al$ for any $A$.
+In fact, the following may be true in general. \begin{conjecture} For any system $\Ic$ we have